gilleone/europe-capitals-trip/readme.md

 ## How to Start Using the Bot:
 1. Go to Telegram and find the "Europe Capitals Trip🎡🏰" by name or [link](t.me/europecapitalstripbot).
 2. Click "Start" to begin using the bot.
-3. Choose the capital city you'd like to explore or use commands to get information about a specific city.
+3. Choose a country and discover its landmarks.

 # 🚀 Seeking Code Optimization Wizard 🧙‍♂️